 The sole derivation of this verb is the feminine noun מלילה (melila), which denotes a head or ear of wheat (perhaps as rubbed or scraped, suggests BDB Theological Dictionary).
 This noun occurs only in Deuteronomy 23:25, in plural.

 The verb מלל (malal III) means to languish, wither or fade, like grass that's been cut or a flower that's been picked (Job 14:2).
 It's used for grass that withers (Psalm 37:2), of the wicked whose roots are dried below and his branch is cut off above (Job 18:16).
-This verb appears to be a secondary root of the verb אמל ('amal), see below.
+This verb appears to be a secondary form of the verb אמל ('amal), see below.

 The verb מלל (malal IV) means to circumcise and is a by-form of the verb מול (mul II).
 In this form it's used only in Genesis 17:11, Joshua 5:2 and Psalm 58:7.
 In the latter text, this verb is applied to a shaft or arrows.
 NAS speaks of a headless shaft, NIV and Darby have blunted arrows, KJV has arrows that are cut in pieces, JSP, and Young and ASV speak of arrows that are cut off.